fasakinhenry/Typescript-Mastery/lesson08-Generics/README.md

 # Lesson 08-Generics

-This lesson covers the concepts of Index Signatures for objects and using the typeof assertions to handle known keys in an Object.
+This lesson covers the concepts of generics and how they can help us write codes whose value type we can't really determine at the time of writing the code.

 ## Topics Covered

-- Index Signatures and where they are needed
-- Using the `keyof` assertions
+- Generics overview
+- Usage of generics
+- How to use generics in interfaces and classes
-- Using the `keyof` assertions in combination with `typeof`
+- Using the `extends` keyword for generics
+- Examples using generics

 ## How to run the code